mikke89/RmlUi/readme.md

 ![Hello world document](Samples/assets/hello_world.png)

 Users can now edit the text field to change the animal.
-This results in both the text paragraph within the document as well as the application string `my_data.animal` to automatically be modified, since we are using data bindings here.
+The data bindings ensure that both the document text as well as the application string `my_data.animal` are automatically modified accordingly.

 ## Gallery